 There are four basic styles of sonar views available: a full-screen view, a split-screen view that combines two or more views, a split-zoom view, and a split-frequency view that displays two different frequencies.
 You can customize the settings for each view in the screen.
-For example, if you are viewing the split-frequency view, you can adjust the gain for each of the frequencies separately.
+For example, if you are viewing the split-frequency view, you can separately adjust the gain for each frequency.